tenzir/tenzir/rfc/002-fault-tolerance/README.md

 To get a feel for the system, we briefly experimented with mapping our API to FDB primitives.
 We found the following:

-* Transactions are “all or nothing”, i.e., you can sequence multiple operations, and if you commit and it goes through, they are all applied, otherwise rolled back.
+- Transactions are “all or nothing”, i.e., you can sequence multiple operations, and if you commit and it goes through, they are all applied, otherwise rolled back.

-* Multiple transactions that modify (read to or write from) the same key are not forbidden, even if they overlap - to enable our use case, we’d have to verify the existence of all the partitions we intend to delete, followed by doing all the (SET, CLEAR) operations OR rollback / cancel the transaction.
+- Multiple transactions that modify (read to or write from) the same key are not forbidden, even if they overlap - to enable our use case, we’d have to verify the existence of all the partitions we intend to delete, followed by doing all the (SET, CLEAR) operations OR rollback / cancel the transaction.

-* While this strategy allows for serializing the transactions into a conflict-free state, it does not help with each VAST node "seeing the full picture", i.e., being aware of the transactions that are triggered from within other VAST nodes.
+- While this strategy allows for serializing the transactions into a conflict-free state, it does not help with each VAST node "seeing the full picture", i.e., being aware of the transactions that are triggered from within other VAST nodes.

-* There doesn’t seem to be a full CDC (change data capture) functionality, only watching single keys - there could be a key for a "transaction_id" (an integer increment for every transaction), and from there we could work around the problem by requesting all recent transactions whenever this key is modified.
+- There doesn’t seem to be a full CDC (change data capture) functionality, only watching single keys - there could be a key for a "transaction_id" (an integer increment for every transaction), and from there we could work around the problem by requesting all recent transactions whenever this key is modified.

+- The range reads feature is suitable to enumerate a subset of the key-value space.
+This can be used to facilitate recovery or the addition of a new node.

 ##### etcd